zasyaonline/ZasyaMonitor/README.md

 # Setup

-To build a new instance, you will need:
+To build a new instance with Vagrant, you will need:
 ```
 $ sudo apt-get install virtualbox vagrant virtualbox-guest-x11 virtualbox-guest-utils
 $ vagrant plugin install vagrant-vbguest vagrant-scp vagrant-disksize